EzekielGuarin/Seatwork-3/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project - This project is about displaying a 5 different static and animated header and footer designs using HTML and CSS
-- Whats the purpose
+- Whats the purpose - The purpose of this is to show a distinct and variety designs of header and footer
-- What are key components
+- What are key components -
 - What technology used and how it is used

 ### Key Components